DPDK/dpdk/doc/guides/tools/flow-perf.rst

 =====================

 Application for rte_flow performance testing.
-The application provide the ability to test insertion rate of specific rte_flow rule, by stressing it to the NIC, and calculate the insertion rate.
+The application provides the ability to test insertion rate of specific rte_flow rule, by stressing it to the NIC, and calculates the insertion and deletion rates.

-The application offers some options in the command line, to configure which rule to apply.
+The application allows to configure which rule to apply through several options of the command line.

 After that the application will start producing rules with same pattern but increasing the outer IP source address by 1 each time, thus it will give different flow each time, and all other items will have open masks.

+To assess the rule insertion rate, the flow performance tool breaks down the entire number of flow rule operations into windows of fixed size (defaults to 100000 flow rule operations per window, but can be configured).
+Then, the flow performance tool measures the total time per window and computes an average time across all windows.

-The application also provide the ability to measure rte flow deletion rate, in addition to memory consumption before and after the flows creation.
+The application also provides the ability to measure rte flow deletion rate, in addition to memory consumption before and after the flow rules' creation.

 The app supports single and multi core performance measurements.